Constructing Mutually Unbiased Bases in Dimension Six: Constructing MU Bases in Dimension Six

 The \emph{spectral} matrix $S$ is the only known \emph{isolated} Hadamard matrix.
-We find $90$ MU vectors but not a single sextuple of orthonormal ones among them while there are 1,115 pairs of MU vectors.
+We find $90$ MU vectors but not a single sextuple of orthonormal ones among them.
 Thus, the pair $\{I,S\}$ cannot even be extended to a triple of MU bases.